 CWAPC Coordinator, Amber Barnes

-As a student in the Master’s of Science in International Animal Welfare, Ethics and Law program at the University of Edinburgh, she has worked on projects addressing the ivory trade, captive elephant welfare and US legislation surrounding chimpanzees in research.
+As a student in the Master’s of Science in International Animal Welfare, Ethics and Law program at the University of Edinburgh, she has worked on projects addressing the ivory trade, captive elephant and tapir welfare and US legislation surrounding chimpanzees in research.
 She is currently working on a strategy to improve captive bird, specifically parrot, welfare and to end the live trade and unscrupulous breeding practices.

 Amber holds her undergraduate degree in Women’s Studies with a focus on Human-Animal Interactions and a graduate certificate in International Animal Welfare, Ethics and Law.
 She resides in Wichita, Kansas with her two dogs and is active in her community.